 Hungry for success and the polar opposite of the jaded bunch of geriatrics that had threatened to derail the very reputation of German football a decade earlier, Löw’s young team almost achieved the impossible – racking up stunning knockout victories over England and Argentina to set up a semi-final meeting with Spain.
 Once more the impressive Spanish side proved to be the better team on the day as the Nationalmannschaft once more fell to a single goal, but victory against Uruguay and another podium finish provided the ultimate proof that Löw’s plans were starting to bear fruit.

 In 2006 a reinvigorated German nation had fallen in love all over again with their national team; in 2010, the entire world found itself being captivated by this dynamic, refreshing yet truly professional young side.
 By the turn of 2012, things had got even better with yet further development of the pool of talented young players playing what has been described by some as the new brand of “Total Football” – a combination of solid German professional values spiced with a sense of style usually associated with the great Brazilian and Dutch sides of the 1970s.

-In terms of pure statistics, Joachim Löw is currently the most successful Nationaltrainer in the DFB’s 104-year history; all that remains now is for him to secure a precious piece of international silverware to place him alongside the likes of Herberger, Schön, Derwall, Beckenbauer and Vogts.
+In terms of pure statistics, Joachim Löw is currently the most successful Nationaltrainer in the DFB’s 116-year history.
+Having finally secured that precious piece of international silverware in 2014, he was finally able to join the short but illustrious list of trophy-winning coaches.